This post may contain affiliate links. Please see my disclosure policy for more details.

 5. Ku-Ring-Gai Chase National Park: Resolute Beach & West Head Lookout

 Gorgeous Ku-Ring-Gai Chase National Park lies across the water from Palm Beach and makes an amazing day trip from Sydney for nature lovers.
-Just catch the ferry from Palm Beach to Mackerel, and from there you can hike to the beautiful Resolute Beach and onwards to West Head Lookout.
+Just catch the ferry from Palm Beach to Mackerel, and from there you can hike to beautiful Resolute Beach and West Head lookout.

 This is one of my favourite places to visit near Sydney as the scenery is absolutely stunning, with turquoise water, tree-lined tracks, and if you visit on a weekday, hardly anyone around.